papermerge/documentation/source/User's Manual/user_interface.rst

 Document Browser
 ~~~~~~~~~~~~~~~~~~

-Document browser (marked with number 1, green rectangle, in Figure 1) is
+In Figure 1. marked with number 1.

-designed to have similar look and feel of modern desktop file browsers.
-This
+Document browser is designed to have similar look and feel of modern desktop
-is the place where you browse your documents and folders.
+file browsers.
+This is the place where you browse your documents and folders.

 .. _ui_right_side_widgets_panel_in_doc_browser:

 Right Side Widgets Panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 In Figure 1. marked with number 2.

-Details of selected folder or document appear in so called Right Side Widgets Panel or simply
-Widgets Panel.
+Details of selected folder or document appear in so called Right Side Widgets Panel or simply Widgets Panel.
 There may be many different widgets, but three most important ones are:

 * OCR Language Selector Widget
 * Basic Info Widget